josevnz/rpm_query/Writting UI applications that can query the RPM database with Python.md

-# Writting UI applications in Python
+# Writing UI applications that can query the RPM database with Python

 Python has available [many UI frameworks](https://pythongui.org/6-best-python-gui-frameworks-in-2021/).
-Majority of them are very mature with Open Source and commercial support, some are mostly bindings to already available C/C++ UI libraries; in any case, the choice of whih library to use comes to 3 factors:
+Majority of them are very mature with Open Source and commercial support, some are mostly bindings to already available C/C++ UI libraries; in any case, the choice of which library to use comes to 3 factors:

-1. **Maturity**: it is well supported by the community, it is stable, does it have good documentation
+1. **Maturity**: it is well-supported by the community, it is stable, does it have good documentation
-2. **Integration with Python**: You may think this is is an understatement but this may pose a significant entry barrier to the toolkit (you don't want to feel you are writting a GUI in assembler, after all is Python)
+2. **Integration with Python**: You may think this is an understatement but this may pose a significant entry barrier to the toolkit (you don't want to feel you are writing a GUI in an assembler, after all is Python)
 3. **Does it support your use case?**: If you want to write mostly forms then libraries like [Pyform](https://pyforms.readthedocs.io/en/v3.0/) or [Tkinter](https://www.askpython.com/tkinter) may be better for you (*Tkinker is very well known*).
-If your GUI is more complex then [WXPython](https://www.wxpython.org/) may be a better fit as it supports a wide range of features.
+If your GUI is more complex than [WXPython](https://www.wxpython.org/) may be a better fit as it supports a wide range of features.

-A good system administrator you should definitely know how to make more user friendly applications.
+A good system administrator you should definitely know how to make more user-friendly applications.
 You will be surprised how much they can improve your productivity and also the productivity of your users.

 ## A quick detour: Prepare your environment